AxaFrance/SlimFaas/README.md

 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
 - Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
-- REST API that show the status of your functions and allow to wake up your infrastructure
+- Mind Changer: REST API that show the status of your functions and allow to wake up your infrastructure
   - Very useful to inform end users that your infrastructure is starting
-- Simple to install: just deploy a standard pod
+- Plug and Play: just deploy a standard pod
   - No impact on your current kubernetes manifests: just add an annotation to the pod you want to auto-scale
 - Very **Slim** and very **Fast**